North Carolina Adoption Assistance and Adoption Costs: What You Need to Know

 Non-Recurring Adoption Expenses

-North Carolina also offers reimbursement of non-recurring adoption expenses up to $2,000 per child for qualifying DSS adoptions.
-These are one-time costs associated with the adoption process, including attorney fees, court costs, and home study fees.
-This is a separate, one-time payment rather than a monthly subsidy.
+Qualifying DSS adoptions may also be eligible for reimbursement of non-recurring adoption expenses.
+These are one-time costs associated with the adoption process, such as attorney fees, court costs, and home study fees.
+Ask DSS which expenses and limits apply; this is separate from the monthly subsidy.

 The Federal Adoption Tax Credit